sverweij/dependency-cruiser/doc/cli.md

 if you need to quickly experiment with an option, or when you want to use one configuration for multiple purposes.

+The first four options below will be of use when you want to tame the size of the visual representation of a big dependency graph.
+For the rest of the options you're typically best off setting in a configuration file (generate one with `depcruise --init`).

 ### `--do-not-follow`: don't cruise modules adhering to this pattern any further
 If you _do_ want to see certain modules in your reports, but are not interested in these modules' dependencies, you'd pass the regular expression for those